QuadSpinner/Gaea-Docs/source/Guide/0-Interface/6-Preferences.md

 ![](/images/ui/Preferences-4.png)

 **Autosave when performing major operations**:
-This option will autosave your files when it is performing major operations.
+This option will autosave your files when performing major operations.
 You can access your autosave folder at `C:\Users\[YOU]\AppData\Roaming\QuadSpinner\Gaea\Autosave`.

 **Keep autosaves beyond 90 days**:
-Gaea cleans up the autosave folder for files which are older than 90 days, check this option if you want to keep the autosaved files beyond 90 days.
+Gaea cleans up the autosave folder for files which are older than 90 days.
+Check this option to keep the autosaved files beyond 90 days.

 **Check for updates on startup**:
 Checking this option will check for updates each time Gaea is started.